December 2025

 We’re promoting and scaling regenerative agriculture practices that are a win-win-win for farmers, consumers, and the planet.

 Farmers are often locked into extractive markets that pay them less while costs rise.
 However, a 2022 General Mills study found farmers using regenerative practices cut fertilizer costs by $50–$100 per acre, while boosting resilience and profitability in this growing market.
-We’re accelerating a food system that puts health, fairness, and affordability first— making nutritious food more accessible, rewarding farmers with higher profits for regenerative agriculture practices, and boosting demand for healthier products.
+We’re accelerating a food system that puts health, fairness, and affordability first—making nutritious food more accessible, rewarding farmers with higher profits for regenerative agriculture practices, and boosting demand for healthier products.

-By 2030 we will recruit more than 10,000 farmers into our regenerative agriculture education programs through peer-based campaigns, and connect them to vetted partners in the space
+Recruit more than 10,000 farmers into our regenerative agriculture education programs through peer-based campaigns, and connect them to vetted partners in the space

 Good Ideas